KriperPlay/nPython/README.md

 # About

-nPython - online python interpreter created for me by me
+[nPython](https://9off.pythonanywhere.com/)- online python interpreter created for me by me

 # Need to install
 * python3 and pip